SAP-samples/teched2024-XP280/exercises/ex3/README.md

    }
    ```

-1. We also need to provide the values for these variables so that you have access to SAP Build Code after thecreation.
+1. We also need to provide the values for these variables so that you have access to SAP Build Code after the creation.
 For that open the `terraform.tfvars` file and add the following code:

    ``` terraform
    # users for SAP Build Code